Introduction: Vehicles And Mobility Provide Transformational Superpowers.

 One perspective is that every time you get in the car and aren’t on a road trip, you are on a local trip.

-Exactly where the boundary between the two lies depends on the nature of the area persons sees as their ‘local area’.
+Exactly where the boundary between ‘local’ and ‘road’ trip lies for an individual, depends on the nature of the area persons sees as their ‘local area’.
+Over the years, vehicles have evolved to have sufficient range to complete ‘local trips’ on one tank of fuel, with vehicle range evolving as needs evolve.

 Almost everyone has a concept of a local area, an area within which they frequently travel.
 The bounds of that area are impacted by the distance they travel for work or education, but where family live, and how far they need to travel for groceries and routine shopping or restaurants, but the bounds are also impacted by capabilities and access to ‘car’.
 In fact for most people, prior to the car their local area was either defined by walking for those in the city, or by horses for everyone else.

-Cars did not start out as a tool for local transport, they started as a tool for road trips.
-This is because prior to cars, people already had a concept of their local area, and have ways to travel within that local area without needing a car.
-Once most people had cars, cars redefined local transport.
-Cars even redefined what a local area could be, and homes and in many countries allowed the modern concept of the suburb.
+Cars did not start out as tools for local transport, because prior to cars, local trips for many people were on foot.
+Prior to cars, people already had a concept of their local area, and have ways to travel within that local area without needing a car.
+Cars began as tools for road trips, although in the early days of cars, a trip we now consider a ‘local trip’ was once a road trip.
+Once most people had cars, cars redefined local transport, and as cars and road improved, the ‘local’ area grew.
+Cars redefined what a local area could be, where homes could be, and in many countries allowed the modern concept of the suburb.

 From statistics on annual travel, for most vehicles, this ‘local transport’ typically comprises trips of under two hours driving to the destination, for a distance of 37 miles or 60km based on US data for average distance (13,500 miles or 22,000km annually).
-However given many people travel different distances on weekends than during the week, and there are other variations, actually ‘daily use’ can vary and could be in the range of up to 120 miles or 200 km.
-Typically, travel of a distance beyond 200km or 120 miles would be considered more likely a ‘road trip’ rather than ‘local transport’.
+While this US based distance per day may sound low, it is far higher than other countries.
+The logical candidates for people driving long distances are large countries with less people, but looking at more ‘wide open spaces’ countries, for Canada it is less at 15,200 km annually (41km/day), and even less in Australia at 12,100km annually(32km/day).
+For reference, in the UK its is in the UK 7,400 miles (11,440km), or 20.27 miles/day, and only just below Australia.
+However, given many people travel different distances on weekends than during the week, and there are other variations, actually ‘daily use’ can vary and could, although rarely, be in the range of up to 120 miles or 200 km.
+Normally, travel of a distance beyond 200km or 120 miles would be considered more likely a ‘road trip’ rather than ‘local transport’.

-For many, the ‘car’ has redefined the ‘local area’, and gives them the power to fully access that area.
+For many, the ‘car’ has redefined what can be considered the ‘local area’, and can be the only means to fully access that area.
+Humans with a degree of the ‘power of mobility’ beyond what was previously possible.

 For almost everyone in developed societies, access to a ‘car’ improves and extends their ability to travel locally.
 In fact, the enhanced ability for local travel provided by motor vehicles has been a major force in transforming where people live, and is credited with giving birth to the suburbs of todays cities.